Calm1403/School-Notes/README.md

 If you want to deviate from the format if you're not using a .txt format, please ensure that your notes are written coherently for others to easily understand.

+Note that I would prefer if you do write in the .txt format, just to simplify things by having one common data type to facilitate data manipulation and to reduce the size of the repository.

 Topic Format:

 Topics in the documents are structured, they start off with the name of topic